Open Accessibility Menu

 Areas of academic focus:

-• Resident education in diabetes management and alternative strategies for insulin use
+• Resident education in endocrinology and diabetes

 National/Regional responsibilities: